-Lead poisoning is a medical condition that occurs when lead builds up in the body.
-Elevated blood lead levels (EBLLs) in young children are associated with adverse health effects, including learning impairment, behavioral problems, and even death at very high levels.
-Children less than 6 years of age living in homes built before 1978 are most at risk for lead poisoning.
-Younger children are more at risk because their bodies absorb lead more easily and their brains are still developing.
+Preventing early-life exposure to lead is important for life-long health.
+Elevated blood lead levels (EBLLs) in young children are linked with adverse health effects, including learning problems, behavioral problems, and even death if exposures are very high.
+Children less than 6 years of age living in homes built before 1978 are most at risk for lead exposure.
+Younger children are at greater risk because their bodies absorb lead more easily and their brains are still developing.

-Lead-based paint is a common cause of lead poisoning.
-People can get lead poisoning by breathing paint dust or accidentally eating paint chips or other materials contaminated with lead.
+Lead-based paint is a common source of lead exposure.
+People can be exposed to lead by breathing paint dust or accidentally eating paint chips or other materials contaminated with lead.
 Young children frequently put their hands or other objects, which may be contaminated with lead, into their mouths.

 According to the Centers for Disease Control and Prevention (CDC), the following actions may also help reduce or prevent childhood lead exposure: